HebeHH/LLMRL-learning/README.md

 Today's LLM RL teaches models *how to think* instead of *what to answer*.
 Traditional fine-tuning shows models examples of good outputs: RL teaches the *process* of generating good outputs.
 Early CoT prompt engineering showed models *could* think, inspiring RL approaches to train models to think *automatically* and think *well*.
 Reasoning models have grown out of RL.

+Traditional RL (TradRL)[^0] involves continuous environment interaction and actual learning during episodes.
+LLM RL is more like batch learning from completed episodes - you run the whole thing, get a score, then update the model for next time.

 Generalizing, Reinforcement Learning is useful when a system takes a bunch of intermediate steps leading eventually to a valuable end result.
 "Valuable" meaning "able to be valued" - the reward typically can't be calculated until the entire system is finished.

 Since the development of thinking models, a lot of LLM RL applications have been found: reasoning enhancement, codegen, tool use, agentness, game playing, etc. All have in common a pattern where they walk a long path before reaching the destination, and it's hard to trace back what steps were crucial to reaching the end.